How to apply

 - Scholarship Application Form

-Please note, in order to be considered for a scholarship for entry in September 2021, you MUST have submitted ALL of the above documents by 14 January 2021.
-If your application status is ‘holding for documents’ then you will NOT be considered for a scholarship unless you submit the required documents by 14 January 2021.
+Please note, in order to be considered for a scholarship for entry in September 2023, you MUST have submitted ALL of the above documents by January 2023, the exception being the English language certificate, this can be uploaded after the outcome of the schoalrship competition and will not impact your eligibility for consideration for a schoalrship.

 Do my supporting documents need to be submitted online?